-The drainage basin of the proposed ISF on lower Potter Creek is 57 square miles, with an average elevation of 7,645 feet and average annual precipitation of 18.99 inches (See the Hydrologic Features Map).
-Hydrology throughout the Uncompander Plateau demonstrates a relatively early snowmelt runoff pattern that is also influenced by monsoon and late-season storms.
-This results in high-flow events that can occur between early spring and summer due to snowmelt and high-flow events that can occur between summer and late fall due to rain events.
-A gage on Roubideau Creek, located downstream from Cottonwood Creek, Monitor Creek, and Potter Creek (Roubideau Creek at mouth near Delta, CO gage, USGS 09150500, period of record 1939 to 1953 and 1976 to 1983) shows that most annual peaks occur in May but can occur as late as October (Figure 2).
+The drainage basin of the proposed ISF on Monitor Creek is 30.1 square miles, with an average elevation of 7,710 feet and average annual precipitation of 19.1 inches.
+Hydrology throughout the Uncompany Plateau demonstrates a relatively early snowmelt runoff pattern that is also influenced by monsoon and late-season storms.
+This results in high-flow events that can occur between early spring and early summer due to snowmelt and high-flow events that can occur between summer and late fall due to rain events.
+A nearby gage, Roubideau Creek at mouth near Delta, CO gage (USGS 09150500, period of record 1939 to 1953 and 1976 to 1983), shows that most annual peaks occur in May but can occur as late as October (Figure 2).

-Figure 2.
-Number of times the peak occurred each month at the Roubideau Creek at mouth near Delta, CO peak flow gage data from 1939-1953 and 1976-1983.
+mouth near Delta, CO peak flow gage data from 1939-1953 and 1976-1983.

-Snowmelt runoff typically produces the high-flow event with the longest duration, which can last weeks to months.
-Rain events have the potential to produce very high flows but are typically short-duration events.
+Snowmelt runoff typically produces the high-flow events with the longest duration, which can last weeks to months.
+Rain events have potential to produce very high flows but are typically short duration events.
 Streamflow in this region can be highly variable, some years may have substantial flows while other years have little to no measurable flow.